-Kids need a lot of sleep — 8 to 10 hours a night for teens, 9 to 11 for school-aged kids, and 10 to 14 for preschoolers and toddlers.
-Unfortunately, many kids don’t get as much as they need.
+Kids need a lot of sleep — 8 to 10 hours a night for teens, 9 to 11 for school-aged kids and 10 to 14 for preschoolers and toddlers.
+Unfortunately, up to 50% of kids in the U.S. don’t get as much as they need.
 And the lack of it can impact weight management, intellectual functioning and, especially, behavior.

 Other factors may contribute as well.
 For instance, too little exercise and too much light exposure from screens, especially during bedtime, can lead to insomnia or trouble getting to sleep.

-Breathing disorders present additional sleep problems for kids.
+Breathing disorders present additional sleep problems for some kids.

-“Sleep disordered breathing is very common,” says Children’s Colorado pediatric sleep expert Dr. Ann Halbower.
-“About 12 to 15 percent of kids experience it to some degree.
-Kids who have severe, noticeable apnea where they stop breathing, that’s about 2 to 5 percent of kids.”
+“Sleep disordered breathing is very common,” says pediatric sleep expert Dr. Ann Halbower.
+“About 12 to 15% of kids experience it to some degree.
+Kids who have severe, noticeable apnea where they stop breathing, that’s about 2 to 5% of kids.”

-Making sleep time a priority is just as important as a good diet and education.
-And most of the time, it’s as simple as getting to bed on time.
+The moral of the story is that making sleep time a priority is just as important as a good diet and education.
+And the good news is that – most of the time – it’s as simple as getting to bed on time.